100Automations/futureautomations/.github/ISSUE_TEMPLATE/-automation-proposal.md

 ### Overview
 _What kind of repetitive thing do you have to do often and what is the benefit of automating it?_

+### Ownership of Idea
+- [ ] I will be working on this automation myself
+- [ ] This is my idea and I need help developing it
+- [ ] Free for anyone to work on this idea

 ### Current State
 _"As-is" most likely something manual but could be partially automated_